-Ahead of the blockbuster exhibition in the summer of 2020 we look at the influence that artists such Gustave Doré and John Martin exerted on the art and film-making of Ray Harryhausen.
+Ahead of the blockbuster exhibition in the autumn of 2020 we look at the influence that artists such Gustave Doré and John Martin exerted on the art and film-making of Ray Harryhausen.

 In films spanning five decades Harryhausen breathed life into his foam latex creations through the process of stop-motion animation.
 He set them among living actors to create fantastical creatures that enchanted and terrified audiences worldwide.
 His film credits include classics such as Jason and the Argonauts, with its uncanny sword-fighting skeletons and towering living statue Talos, and Clash of the Titans featuring Medusa, one of the most frightening and iconic monsters to slither across the flickering screen.

 Although the sources for Harryhausen’s monsters often came from existing material – from myths and legends (Jason and the Argonauts, Clash of the Titans and his trilogy of Sinbad films), the fantastic literature of H.G.
 Wells (First Men in the Moon), Jules Verne (Mysterious Island) and Jonathan Swift (Three Worlds of Gulliver), they always contain something of his own genius.
 Harryhausen’s creatures are special because he made them so.
 He endowed them with personality.
 They are characters in his films rather than mere special effects.
 The love of their maker is in them.
 The time and care that Ray took over his creation is right there on the screen for all to see.